Louder (Parade song)

 "Louder" is the debut single by British girl group Parade, which was released on 13 March 2011.
 It debuted at number ten on the UK Singles Chart, and also peaked at number 41 in Ireland.
-The music video was filmed in an old house, with a girly house party, which went on in to the street with fireworks, it was directed by Emli Nava.
-The song was used in a Rimmel make up advert.
+The music video was filmed in an old house, where they’re throwing a house party, which went on in to the street with fireworks, it was directed by Emli Nava.
+The song was used in a Rimmel advert.

 Critical reception

 The song received mixed to positive reviews from the music critics.
 Lewis Corner of Digital Spy said about Louder: 'A winning mix of insistent beats, pinches of piano and choppy synths, all topped off with a nursery rhyme-style chant of "Turn it up boy, boy, turn it up boy…", 'Louder' bubbles with modern pop fun, but does it offer anything we haven't heard before?
 Put it this way - The Saturdays needn't worry about eBaying off their Mulberry handbags just yet.'
 He awarded the song three stars.